Skip to main content

 • Service name: custom

 Some services like Open WebUI provide a wrapper for multiple models.
-To use a custom model via these services you need to fill out the modai.api.custom.url, modai.api.custom.key and optionally the modai.custom.compatibility, which tells the model what API emulation to use (almost alway leave this as openai).
+To use a custom model via these services you need to fill out the modai.api.custom.url, modai.api.custom.key and optionally the modai.api.custom.compatibility, which tells modAI which API wire-format to use.

 To use the custom service, set the following fields: